Vacuum Stability and Radiative Symmetry Breaking of the Scale-Invariant Singlet Extension of Type II Seesaw Model: Numerical Study

 Because in most cases, as we see, the mass difference $\delta m$ has to be very small, it is interesting to study separately the parameter space with $\delta m = 0$.
 This is shown in Fig.~\ref{fig:vvarphi:mH} in the $v_{\varphi}$ vs. $m_{H}$ plane with contours of the dilaton mass $m_{\varphi}$ (black lines).
 This plot is valid for any small value of $v_{\delta}$.
 The quartic couplings are non-perturbative in the solid red region and have a Landau pole $\Lambda < m_{P}$ in the dotted red region.
-The blue region is forbidden by the mixing of other scalars with the Higgs boson and the violet region by the Higgs invisible branching ratio Eq.~\eqref{eq:h:to:JJ}.
+The blue region is forbidden by the mixing of other scalars with the Higgs boson which alters the Higgs signal strengths and the violet region by the Higgs invisible branching ratio Eq.~\eqref{eq:h:to:JJ}.
+The branching ratio $\text{BR}_{h \to \varphi \varphi}$ practically vanishes for the shown parameter space.
 Satisfying other constraints (except perturbativity up to the Planck scale), with $v_{\varphi} = 600$~GeV, the Higgs quartic can be down to $83\%$ of its SM value.
 When perturbativity up to the Planck scale is required, the value differs from the SM value up to $5\%$.
 The Higgs quartic remains positive up to the Planck scale in the same region in which couplings remain perturbative up to the Planck scale.

 As an example, the values of quartic couplings for three benchmark points that satisfy all constraints are listed in Table~\ref{tab:quarticcoup}.
-Point A is chosen with a small $m_{H} = 225$~GeV in the region where a $v_{\varphi} = 1$~TeV is allowed: in this point, $\lambda_{H} = 0.122$ is smaller than its SM value.
+Point A is chosen with a small $m_{H} = 225$~GeV in the region where a $v_{\varphi} = 1.5$~TeV is allowed: in this point, $\lambda_{H} = 0.126$ is smaller than its SM value.
 In points B and C, we choose a larger $v_{\varphi} = 5$~TeV and the Higgs quartic coupling is practically the same as in the SM.

+RGE running of scalar quartic couplings for the benchmark point A in Table~\ref{tab:quarticcoup} is demonstrated in Figure~\ref{fig:rge:run:A}.
+The couplings $\lambda_{S}$ and $\lambda_{HS\Delta}$ that are tiny and run very little are not shown.
+The RGE running for the other two benchmark points is rather similar.